erezak/libphonenumber-csharp/README.md

 Cloned from [https://bitbucket.org/pmezard/libphonenumber-csharp](https://bitbucket.org/pmezard/libphonenumber-csharp).

 > The library is now working out of the box on a Windows Phone
+> The library is now available for consumption in UWP on Windows 10 devices

 # From the original WIKI